eclipse-che/blog/_posts/2021-10-12-devfile-v2-and-the-devworkspace-operator-p1.md

 - Che source code examples include a Devfile at their root (those Devfiles used to be published in the Devfile registry)

 ### Only one running workspace per user
-A user cannot have more than one running workspace at the time.
+A user cannot have more than one running workspace at a time.
 This limitation is related to the persistent volume strategy (“common”) that is used by Che.
 The same Volume is mounted by every workspace of the same user.
-This is implemented using Pods `volumeMounts.subPath` property and guarantee that the number of Volumes mounted by Che matches the number of user.
+This is implemented using Pods `volumeMounts.subPath` property and guarantees that the number of Volumes mounted by Che matches the number of users.

 ## Current limitations and Timeline